Metric Poissonian pair correlation for real sequences and energy estimates

-The parameter $L$ here arises from an application of the dyadic pigeonhole principle.
+The parameter $L$ in Proposition~\ref{prop:decreasing property} arises from an application of the dyadic pigeonhole principle.
 Our next result allows us to restrict attention to values of $L$ close to the maximal size, $L\approx N_0$.
 The proof is based on ideas of Heath-Brown~\cite[Lemma~2]{H79}.